Drachrefelouni/Deep-Learning/README.md

-## Descriptions of each architecture
+## CNN-Architectures: Descriptions of each architecture

 1. **EfficientNet V1**
    - Short Description: A highly efficient convolutional neural network architecture designed for resource-constrained scenarios.